fossxo/fossxo-gdd/source/misc/licensing-and-distribution.rst

 Monetization
 ============
 There is no intention to generate revenue from FoxXO.
 The is released free of charge.
-There are no advertisements, micro-transactions, or data stealing spyware that is found in other *free* games.
+There are no advertisements, microtransactions, or data stealing spyware that is found in other *free* games.